Everywhere and nowhere: The many layers of ‘cancel culture’

 — “I don’t think it’s real.
 But there are reasonable people who believe in it,” says the author, educator and sociologist Tressie McMillan Cottom. ”From my perspective, accountability has always existed.
 But some people are being held accountable in ways that are new to them.
 We didn’t talk about ‘cancel culture’ when someone was charged with a crime and had to stay in jail because they couldn’t afford the bail.”

-— “`Cancel culture’ tacitly attempts to disable the ability of a person with whom you disagree to ever again be taken seriously as a writer/editor/speaker/activist/intellectual, or in the extreme, to be hired or employed in their field of work,” says Letty Cottin Pogrebin, the author, activist and founding editor of Ms. magazine.
+— “‘Cancel culture’ tacitly attempts to disable the ability of a person with whom you disagree to ever again be taken seriously as a writer/editor/speaker/activist/intellectual, or in the extreme, to be hired or employed in their field of work,” says Letty Cottin Pogrebin, the author, activist and founding editor of Ms. magazine.

 — “It means different things to different people,” says Ben Wizner, director of the ACLU’s Speech, Privacy, and Technology Project.

 In tweets, online letters, opinion pieces and books, conservatives, centrists and liberals continue to denounce what they call growing intolerance for opposing viewpoints and the needless ruining of lives and careers.
-A Politico/Morning Consult poll released last week shows both opposition and indifference: 44% of Americans disapprove of it, 32% approve and the remaining 24% had no opinion or didn’t know what it was.
+A Politico/Morning Consult poll released last week shows 44% of Americans disapprove of it, 32% approve and the remaining 24% had no opinion or didn’t know what it was.

 For some, “cancel culture” is the coming of the thought police.
 For others, it contains important chances to be heard that didn’t exist before.